-You really don’t want to look unrested and grumpy on your big day.
-While you could have gone in for a special beauty package to look perfect, nothing is going to hold much meaning unless you pack in the necessary hours of sleep for that ultimate glow and rested feeling.
+No one wants to seem tired and grumpy on their big day.
+Expensive beauty treatments won’t mean much if you don’t get the necessary hours of beauty sleep for that ultimate glow and rested feeling.
 If you manage to get the requisite hours of night’s sleep before your important day, you’ll enjoy your day feeling and looking out refreshed.
 A scarcity of sleep, on the opposite hand, may result in dark circles under your eyes, irritability, and excessive yawning – none of which are desirable on an important day of your life!

 Guide to pre D-Day Sleep Hygiene

 It’s vital to get into a routine of healthy sleep habits long before your D day.
 Getting yourself into a solid pre-D day sleep routine should be part and parcel of the planning.
 By implementing these healthy sleep habits ASAP, you’ll find it much easier to sleep the night before the day.
 Attempt to start a minimum of a month before your big day, but you should follow healthy sleep habits all the time ideally.

 Fix Your Eating and Drinking Habits

 What you put into your body and when you do it can have an enormous effect on how well you sleep.

 - Avoid caffeine.
 Caffeine is found in coffee, tea, energy drinks, and fizzy drinks which are all very common beverages offered during wedding ceremonies.
 Its effect can last for over 6 hours.
 Have your last caffeinated beverage before evening.